 There may be tax consequences involved with moving a multiple-member LLC to a new state.
 For example, business income taxes will vary from state to state, so check with the revenue department or taxing authority of the new state or discuss the question with your tax advisor.

 Your LLC operating agreement should probably be amended to include information about the new business location.

-IMPORTANT: It is best to begin discussions with your attorney before moving your business to another state, particularly in the case of multiple owner businesses, because, as you can see, there are several issues involved, and a discussion prior to the move could save you a lot of money and taxes.
+Begin discussions with your attorney and your tax professional about the effects on your business before moving your business to another state, particularly in the case of multiple-owner businesses and public companies.
+As you can see, there are several issues involved, and a discussion with your advisors before the move could save you a lot of time, harassment, money, and taxes.